chenxinye/pychop/README.md

 [![Conda Platforms](https://img.shields.io/conda/pn/conda-forge/pychop.svg)](https://anaconda.org/conda-forge/pychop)
 </div>

-Lower-precision floating-point arithmetic is increasingly used in modern hardware, moving beyond the usual IEEE 64-bit double-precision and 32-bit single-precision formats.
-Hardware accelerators and software emulators commonly support reduced-precision formats such as IEEE FP16 and bfloat16, which are widely used in scientific computing and deep learning applications.
-On suitable hardware, these formats can improve computational throughput, reduce memory traffic, and lower energy consumption while retaining the target accuracy.
-These benefits are particularly important for large datasets and real-time applications.
+Lower-precision floating-point arithmetic is becoming more often used in recently growing hardware, moving beyond the usual IEEE 64-bit double-precision and 32-bit single-precision formats.
+Today, hardware accelerators and software simulations often, in one way or another, use reduced-precision formats, such as 16-bit half-precision (e.g., brain floating point), which are widely used in scientific computing and deep learning applications.
+These formats, if used properly, improve speed performance, reduce data transfer between memory and processors, and use less energy, while retaining the target accuracy.
+These benefits are most important with large datasets or real-time applications.
-Determining how much precision an application or a particular computational step requires generally needs rigorous error analysis, a precision-tuning tool, or empirical testing.
+However, one never realizes how much reduced precision is needed in their applications or certain computational steps, unless via rigorous error analysis, a program precision tuning tool, or trial and error.

-Inspired by MATLAB’s well-known chop function by Nick Higham, ``Pychop`` provides efficient low-precision emulation in Python for both practical and theoretical floating-point analysis, without requiring native low-precision hardware.
-It can also be called from MATLAB.
-The library lets you quantize single- or double-precision values to a range of standard and customizable low-bit-width formats.
-You can configure custom floating-point formats by choosing the number of exponent and significand bits, or use fixed-point or integer quantization.
+Inspired by MATLAB’s well-known chop function by Nick Higham, to support both practical and theoretical floating-point analysis, ``pychop`` features efficient low-precision emulation for Python, with an easy extension to MATLAB, without relying on hardware.
+This library lets you quickly and reliably convert single- or double-precision numbers into any low-bitwidth format.
+It is flexible, so you can set up custom floating-point formats by choosing the number of exponent and significand bits, or pick fixed-point or integer quantization.
 This gives you control to match numerical precision and range to your algorithm, simulation, or hardware needs.
-It supports multiple deterministic and stochastic rounding modes, subnormal (denormal) numbers, and soft-error simulation.
-The library uses vectorized operations for efficient emulation and integrates with NumPy arrays, PyTorch tensors, and JAX arrays using their native array/tensor types.
+It combines advanced features with ease of use.
+It includes many rounding modes, both deterministic and stochastic, and can handle denormal numbers as soft errors for accurate hardware emulation.
+The library is built for speed using vectorized operations for emulation.
+It also integrates directly with NumPy arrays, PyTorch tensors, and JAX arrays, so you can quantize data within your current workflow without extra conversions or performance loss.

-``Pychop`` enables low-precision arithmetic to be emulated in a regular high-precision environment, so special low-precision hardware is not required.
-This makes it easy to study how quantization affects stability, convergence, and accuracy on a laptop or server. ``Pychop`` works well for academic research requiring careful control over numerical formats and for software development where different bit-widths need to be tested before deployment.
-The emulator reproduces low-precision numerical behavior; it does not by itself provide the physical storage, memory-bandwidth, or compute-throughput savings of a packed low-precision hardware implementation.
+``pychop`` enables one to emulate low-precision arithmetic in a regular high-precision environment, so you do not need special hardware.
+This makes it easy to study how quantization affects stability, convergence, accuracy, and efficiency on your laptop or server. ``pychop``works well for academic research needing careful control over numbers, and for software development where you want to quickly test different bit-widths to find the best balance between speed, memory use, and model quality. ``pychop``offers a comprehensive solution.

 ## Install

-``Pychop`` requires Python >= 3.8.
+``pychop`` requires Python >= 3.8.
 Core dependencies include NumPy >= 1.17.3, pandas, SciPy >= 1.0, scikit-learn >= 0.20, and ``dask[array]``.
 PyTorch, JAX, and TensorFlow are optional backends and can be installed separately when needed.

 To install the current release with pip, use: